-Increased confidence in local economies and the health of small businesses helped push the MetLife & U.S. Chamber of Commerce Small Business Index up for the second consecutive quarter to 63.2.
-This means 63.2% of small business owners have a positive outlook about their company and the small business environment in the United States.
+The Q1 MetLife & U.S. Chamber of Commerce Small Business Index rose to 66.3, up three points from Q4.
+A turnaround in confidence in the direction of the national economy contributed to the boost, making it the fourth consecutive quarterly rise and the largest increase on the Index record.
+This means 66.3% of small business owners have a positive outlook about their company and the small business environment in the United States.

 Rebounding national economic outlook leads local sentiment for the first time.
 Small businesses’ perception of the national economic climate has warmed considerably, with a majority of business owners (55%) feeling positive for the first time since the survey’s inception, amid tax reform optimism.

 Although optimistic, small businesses are still taking a cautious approach.
 While anticipating a strong year, small businesses plan on spending conservatively, with more small businesses expecting to save profit (51%) rather than invest profit (39%).

 Small business owners are twice as likely (47%) to think tax reform will help their business than those who think it will hurt their business (23%).
 Nearly half of all small business owners believe tax reform will help their business grow.
 Even more (54%) believe tax reform will help the national economy.